 Digital shelf — your e-commerce presence.
 It is where buyers go online to learn about and ultimately purchase products.
 Placement on the digital shelf plays a vital role in consumer relations as it provides a place for shoppers to interact with products and brands and is the heart of e-commerce engagements.

-E-commerce — the buying and selling of goods, services or information over the internet.
-It is growing rapidly as new platforms and channels evolve, making it easier and more enticing for consumers to use.
+E-commerce — the buying and selling of goods, services, or information over the Internet.
+It is proliferating as new platforms and channels evolve, making it easier and more enticing for consumers to use.

 Elastic data model — refers to all data elements of a product.
 This is a visual representation of all your data including entities, attributes, or relations.
 There are best practice data models that include a standard structure most common in PIM solutions.
 Inriver’s elastic data model is customer-led, not industry-led, to ensure you meet changing needs without sacrificing what makes your products unique.

 Environmental, Social, and Governance (ESG) — ESG stands for ‘Environmental, Social and Governance’.
 In practical terms ESG functions as a framework for companies looking to report on all non-financial risks and opportunities that impact their operations daily.

 Global Data Synchronization Network (GDSN) — Global Data Synchronization Network is an internet-based, integrated system allowing trading partners (manufacturers, distributors, wholesalers, retailers, food service operators and healthcare organizations) to securely access and exchange accurate, validated product information in real-time.